 Message from President Bojana Bellamy

-I encourage you to read the details of CIPL’s ongoing work below, and I look forward to seeing many of you in the coming months.
+I encourage you to read the details of CIPL’s ongoing work in the report below, and I wish you and your loved ones all the best.